How to Calculate Retention Rate: A Beginner’s Guide

 CS = number of customers at start of period

-220-40 = 180; 180/200 = .9; .9 x 100 = 90.
-Your retention rate for the period was 90 percent.
+Your retention rate for the period was 90%.

 It’s worth mentioning that some people, especially those within B2B SaaS companies, find it more helpful to calculate dollar retention rate (DRR), which looks at the dollars that renew as opposed to the customers who renew.
-How do we do calculate DRR?

-According to Revenue Wire, DRR can be calculated as such…
+According to Revenue Wire, DRR can be calculated as follows:

-“[DDR] is best calculated on a cohort basis, with each month or year representing a new customer cohort.
+[DDR] is best calculated on a cohort basis, with each month or year representing a new customer cohort.
 For example, if a group of your customers renew their subscription, but downgrade from a $100 per month package to a $50 per month package, the revenue generated by this group of subscribers will decrease dramatically, despite customer retention remaining consistent.

-“To expand on this further, a company achieving a 90% CRR may have 50% of their customers’ downgrade from a $100 subscription to a $50 subscription at their renewal date.
-After which, half the customers remain at the original value (45%) while the other half are now only producing half of the value (22.5%), making the company’s NDR a mere 67.5%.”
+To expand on this further, a company achieving a 90% CRR may have 50% of their customers’ downgrade from a $100 subscription to a $50 subscription at their renewal date.
+After which, half the customers remain at the original value (45%) while the other half are now only producing half of the value (22.5%), making the company’s NDR a mere 67.5%.

 What’s a Good Retention Rate?

-If you’ve calculated your retention rate and don’t like what you see, fear not.
-Improving a poor retention rate isn’t as complicated as you may think.
-We wrote about it in our blog, 6 Little Changes That Will Make a Big Difference in Your Churn Rate.
+We wrote a whole blog post on tips for improving retention: 6 Little Changes That Will Make a Big Difference in Your Churn Rate.
 You can click the link for the full article, but here’s a quick rundown:

 - Transparency is king!
 Communicate clearly and frequently when internal changes might affect external operations.

-- Personalized communication can be your strongest ally in creating loyal customers
+- Personalized communication can be your strongest ally in creating loyal customers.

 - Never stop adding value to your brand and to every touchpoint with consumers — even customer service.